Janus: Space

 Janus was also involved in spatial transitions, presiding over home doors, city gates and boundaries.
 Numerous toponyms of places located at the boundary between the territory of two communities, especially Etrurians and Latins or Umbrians, are named after the god.
 The most notable instance is the Ianiculum which marked the access to Etruria from Rome.
 Since borders often coincided with rivers and the border of Rome (and other Italics) with Etruria was the Tiber, it has been argued that its crossing had a religious connotation; it would have involved a set of rigorous apotropaic practices and a devotional attitude.
 Janus would have originally regulated particularly the crossing of this sacred river through the pons sublicius.

-The name of the Iāniculum is not derived by that of the god, but from the abstract noun iānus, -us.Paulus s. v. above : "Ianiculum dictum, quod per eum Romanus populus primitus transierit in agrum Etruscum".
-"It is named Janiculum because originally the Romans passed on to the Etruscan territory (ager) through it".
+The name of the Iāniculum is not derived by that of the god, but from the abstract noun iānus, -us.
 Adams Holland opines it would have been originally the name of a small bridge connecting the Tiber Island (on which she supposes the first shrine of Janus stood) with the right bank of the river.

 However Janus was the protector of doors, gates and roadways in general, as is shown by his two symbols, the key and the staff.
 The key too was a sign that the traveller had come to a harbour or ford in peace to exchange his goods.

 The rite of the bride's oiling the posts of the door of her new home with wolf fat at her arrival, though not mentioning Janus explicitly, is a rite of passage related to the ianua.